-Matt focuses his practice on complex business litigation and class actions and has represented clients in a variety of matters, including false and deceptive advertising, consumer fraud, libel, breach of contract, fraud and other business torts.
+Matt focuses his practice on complex business litigation and class actions and has represented clients in a variety of matters, including false and deceptive advertising, consumer fraud, libel, wage-and-hour matters, breach of contract, fraud and other business torts.
 His work has covered nearly all stages of litigation, from initial fact investigation and drafting pleadings through fact and expert discovery, motion practice, trial, post-trial briefing and appeals.

 Before joining Shook, Matt worked as an associate for Sidley Austin LLP and did a pro bono fellowship with the Impact Litigation Unit at Bet Tzedek Legal Services.
 Matt earned his law degree from UCLA School of Law and, while there, was an extern for the Hon.
 Dolly M. Gee of the U.S. District Court for the Central District of California.

 Member of trial team that successfully defended DIRECTV in a lawsuit brought by the Federal Trade Commission (FTC) seeking $4 billion in monetary relief and injunctive relief for alleged deceptive advertising and violations of the Restore Online Shoppers Confidence Act.
 The district court granted DIRECTV’s motion for judgment on partial findings after FTC rested its case-in-chief, and FTC thereafter dismissed the case with prejudice.
 The case was recognized as a significant victory by The Wall Street Journal, Law360, and the Daily Journal as a “Top Verdict” of 2018.